KevinWMcGowan/predicting_ed_outcomes/README.md

 # 🎓 Predicting Educational Outcomes

 Welcome to the Predicting Educational Outcomes Project, an analysis leveraging machine learning to classify and predict student outcomes: dropout, enrollment, or graduation.
-This repository includes an R Markdown report (predicting_ed_outcomes.Rmd), a PDF version knit from the R Markdown report (predicting_ed_outcomes.pdf), and a companion R script for preprocessing, feature engineering, and modeling.
+This repository includes an R Markdown report (predicting_ed_outcomes.Rmd), a PDF version knit from the R Markdown report (predicting_ed_outcomes.pdf), and a companion R script for analysis.

 ## 📚 Overview